 Piqua man accused of burning daughter's face found guilty of child abuse

 Aug.
-13—TROY — A Miami County jury Friday found a Piqua man guilty of domestic violence and child abuse of his nine-year-old daughter who told jurors he threatened to kill her.
+13—TROY — A Miami County jury Friday found a Piqua man guilty of domestic violence and child abuse of his 9-year-old daughter who told jurors he threatened to kill her.

 Selemani Said, 38, was on trial Thursday and Friday in a case that was described by defense lawyer John Meeling as a "classic he said, she said" situation.